District of Llanelli: History

 The district was the smallest by area of six districts in the newly created county of Dyfed.
 The district held borough status, allowing the chair of the council to take the title of mayor.

 The borough of Llanelli was abolished 22 years later under the Local Government (Wales) Act 1994, with the area becoming part of the new Carmarthenshire unitary authority on 1 April 1996.

 Political control

 The first election to the council was held in 1973, initially operating as a shadow authority before coming into its powers on 1 April 1974.
-Throughout the council's existence a majority of the seats were held by Labour:
+Throughout the council's existence a majority of the seats were held by Labour.

 Leadership

-The leaders of the council included:
+The leaders of the council from 1981 until the council's abolition in 1996 were:

 Coat of arms

 The coat of arms with the motto 'Ymlaen Llanelli' was transferred from the former municipal borough to the Llanelli Borough Council by Order in Council in 1975.
 Llanelli Town Council, which covers the same area as the pre-1974 municipal borough of Llanelli, was granted a new coat of arms in 1981.